Who should research an industry?

 2) You will want to identify the businesses who are already engaged in this industry.

-To identify the large companies, use Business Insights: Global (Library card is required to access this resource from outside the Library.)
-The search results will be a list of larger companies worldwide, ranked by sales.
+To identify the large companies, use Business Insights: Global.
+Business Insights includes profiles of companies from all over the world.
+(Library card is required to access this resource from outside the Library.)

-3) What is impacting your industry now: Technology, new products, the economy, demographic changes, regulations, new competition, change in lifestyles?
-You can read about your industry by using:
+3) What trends are currently impacting your industry?: Technology, new products, the economy, demographic changes, regulations, new competition, changes in lifestyles?
+You can read about your industry by using

-- Business Insights: Global You will find in this database the full text of articles from trade journals, magazines and newspapers.
+- Business Insights: Global This database includes hundreds of comprehensive industry reports, including major companies, trends, and financial information.
 (Library card is required to access this database from outside the Library).

 - Kansas City Business Journal is an excellent source of information regarding local businesses and industries.
 You can search the Business Journal online going back to 1996.
 If the full text of the article is not available online, the Library has copies of all of the issues.